 The court determined that the split-dollar arrangement at issue met those specific requirements.

-2. Under which regime should the split-dollar arrangement fall - the “economic benefit” or the “loan regime?”
+2. Under which regime should the split-dollar arrangement fall - the “economic benefit” or the “loan" regime?

 The regime depends upon who “owns” the life insurance policy at issue: